[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 terraform iam policy terraform validate typo

-Terraform was able to detect the typo, which is a huge benefit for developers.
+Terraform detected the typo, which is a huge benefit for developers.

-Aside from that, when using the aws_iam_policy_document data resource, you can benefit from the auto-completion feature of IDEs, which leads to a better development experience 🙂
+In addition, when using the aws_iam_policy_document data resource, you can benefit from IDEs’ auto-completion feature, which leads to a better development experience.

-1. Because AWS managed policies are already present on AWS, we will read the policy from AWS using the data resource aws_iam_policy.
+Because AWS-managed policies are already present on AWS, we will read the policy from AWS using the data resource aws_iam_policy.

 data "aws_iam_policy" "aws_rds_full_access_policy" {